sabertazimi/awesome-notes/programming/web/css/cssBasicNotes.md

 - parent and it's first/last child: up with up (bottom with bottom)
 - empty block: margin-top with margin-bottom

+Best Practice: only use `margin-bottom: 1em/1rem` for spacing.

 ### Float Patterns

 float make element specified value of `display`: